Khopra Danda Trek: A 13-Day Ultimate Itinerary

 Generally, food is less expensive at lower altitudes, but as the altitude rises, so do the prices due to transport costs.
 Drinks, snacks, and bottled water are extras.

-Permits: An ACAP (Annapurna Conservation Area Project) Permit and a TIMS (Trekkers' Information Management System) Card are required to trek in the Annapurna Conservation Area.
-These can be organized in Pokhara or Kathmandu.
+Permits: An ACAP (Annapurna Conservation Area Project) Permit and a TIMS (Trekkers’ Information Management System) Card are required to trek in the Annapurna Conservation Area.
+These can be organized by the tourism board in Kathmandu or Pokhara.

 If you want to see a lesser-known alternative to the Annapurna Base Camp or Ghorepani-Poon Hill Trek, with equally breathtaking mountain scenery, authentic cultural immersion, and a sacred alpine lake adventure, then the Nepal Khopra Danda Trek is the way to go.